EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 - [Otel exporter](#otel-exporter-commercial-plugin-configuration-changes)
 - [User certificates](#user-certificates-commercial-plugin-configuration-changes)

-As an example, if a feature was enabled with a json file with a `Plugins` subsection, the json would previously have been structured like this:
+As an example, if a feature were enabled with a JSON file with a `Plugins` subsection, the JSON would previously have been structured like this:

 ```json
 {